Best & Worst Toyota Highlander Years

 The 2001 Toyota Highlander

-Toyota launched the first-generation Highlander in 2001, as a comfortable and reliable midsize SUV.
+Toyota kicked off the Highlander’s journey in 2001, positioning it as a comfortable and reliable midsize SUV option.

 Best Years: 2003, 2004, 2005, 2006

-These were the peak years of the first generation, displaying exceptional reliability, comfortable ride, and generous cargo space.
+These years were the peak spot of the first generation.
+They nailed it with reliability, delivered a smooth ride, and offered ample cargo space to boot.

 Neutral Year: 2002